Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="QandA"></span>

 Although treating a two-dimensional array as one-dimensional may seem like cheating, it works with most C compilers.
 Whether it's a good idea to do so is another matter.
-Techniques like this one definitely hurt program readability, but—at least with some older compilers—produce a compensating increase in efficiency.
+Techniques like this one definitely hurt program readability, but --- at least with some older compilers --- produce a compensating increase in efficiency.
 With many modern compilers, though, there's often little or no speed advantage.

 ### 12.4.2 Processing the Rows of a Multidimensional Array